openhab/openhab-addons/addons/binding/org.openhab.binding.networkcamera/README.md

 # Network Camera Binding

-This binding integrates large number of network cameras which can send image to FTP server when motion or sound is detected.
+This binding integrates large number of network cameras which can send images to a FTP server when motion or sound is detected.
 Binding acts as a FTP server.
-Images stored to FTP server are not saved to the file system, therefore binding shouldn't cause any problems on flash based openHAB installations.
+Images stored on the FTP server are not saved to the file system, therefore the binding shouldn't cause any problems on flash based openHAB installations.

 ## Supported Things